RBVI/ChimeraX/docs/devel/webapp.rst

       of the same protein; when an amino acid is selected in the alignment viewer, the same amino acid might also be highlighted in the 3D applet.
     - The user should only need to know the URL for the web application.
-      He should not need to install any software for Chimera2, although a modern browser may be a prerequisite.
+      He should not need to install any software for ChimeraX, although a modern browser may be a prerequisite.

 Specifications